 - How is each Tag defined and used?

-- Are all Tag descriptions up to date and detailed in Virtuous Settings?
+- Are all Tag descriptions up to date and detailed in Virtuous CRM+ Settings?

 - What Smart Tags does your organization use?